TorinM/cgol/README.md

-# cgol
+# cGOL

-Conways game of life rust implementation
+Conway's "Game Of Life" written in rust.

+This is an incredibly simplified implementation of the game.